casefoundation-private/resign-bot/doc/Installation.md

 * **PER_PAGE** Set the number of entries that should appear per-page on the front end.
 Omit to disable pagination.
 * **HELP_GOOGLE_DOC_ID** ID of the Google Doc to use for the help screen.
 Omit to disable help screen.
 * **GOOGLE_API_KEY** Google API key with Google Drive API enabled to use when accessing HELP_GOOGLE_DOC_ID.
 Required if HELP_GOOGLE_DOC_ID is specified.
+* **HELP_HTML** Instead of a Google Doc, directly provide the HTML for the content of the help page.